devsafix/typescript-crack/practice/solve.md

-## ✅ TypeScript Tasks — Full Solutions
+## ✅ TypeScript Tasks — Full Solutions with Explanations and Examples

 ### Task 1: Basic Data Types and First Program